Islandora-Devops/isle-site-template/README.template.md

 ## Override

-This git repository does not track `docker-compose.override.yml` which will be included by default in all `docker compose` commands you invoke.
+This git repository does not track `docker-compose.override.yml` which will be included in all `docker compose` commands you invoke.

 Two platform dependent templates that allow for access to the hosts `SSH agent` are provided for `development` environments.